-Mr. De Cock (age 50) was promoted to President - Flooring North America in November 2018.
+Mr. De Cock (age 51) has served as President - Flooring North America since November 2018.
 Mr. De Cock joined Unilin in 1997 and has served in multiple roles in manufacturing, sales, marketing and general management.
 From 2006 to 2008, he served as President of Unilin North America, helping to integrate Unilin into the Company after its acquisition of Unilin in 2005.
-From 2008 until his 2018 promotion, he served as President - Unilin Flooring.
+From 2008 until his 2018 promotion to President - Flooring North America, he served as President - Unilin Flooring.